RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 The automated processing of 9 raw scene images captured over the course of one year using our proposed method can further validate the generation.

-We also counted the SISR processing time for each raw scene image using different methods.
+We also compare the super-resolution processing time for each raw scene image using different methods.

 The results of some different ground objects extracted from 9 scene images are showcased: